actionsflow/actionsflow/docs/about.md

 - [Core Concepts](./concepts.md) - Learn more about how Actionsflow works
 - [Creating Triggers for Actionsflow](./creating-triggers.md) - Learn more about how to create your own trigger for Actionsflow
 - [FAQs](./faqs.md) - Actionsflow FAQs
-- [Join Actionsflow Slack](https://join.slack.com/t/actionsflow/shared_invite/zt-h5tmw9cn-GbZ4fzU_vc_qB~nnS_2Lvg) - Chat with other users and contributors on Slack
+- [Join Actionsflow on Slack](https://forms.gle/9VvTVne6oU7zBCeVA) - Chat with other users and contributors on Slack, if you have already joined, please [signin](https://actionsflow.slack.com) directly

 I ❤️ building Actionsflow and hope it simplifies your next project or business.